Skip to Main Content

 INvestEd

-If you live in Indiana, then you might qualify for a parent student loan from INvestEd.
-You also have the option to cosign on a student loan from INvestEd if your child lives or attends school in Indiana.
+If you live in Indiana, you might qualify for a parent student loan from INvestEd.
+You also have the option to cosign a student loan from INvestEd if your child lives in or attends school in Indiana.

-INvestEd loans range from $1,001 up to 100% of your child’s cost of attendance (minus any other aid they’ve received).
+INvestEd loans range from $1,001 up to 100% of your child's cost of attendance (minus any other aid they've received) if the school is in Indiana.
+For Indiana residents who attend college in a different state, the minimum loan amount is $2,001.

 INvested